zapier/zapier-platform-cli/docs/cli.md

 Migrations can take between 5-10 minutes, so be patient and check `zapier history` to track the status.

 > Tip!
-We recommend migrating a small subset of users first, then watching error logs for the new version for any sort of odd behavior.
+We recommend migrating a small subset of users first, then watching error logs of the new version for any sort of odd behavior.
 When you feel confident there are no bugs, go ahead and migrate everyone.
 If you see unexpected errors, you can revert.

 **Arguments**

 * `fromVersion [1.0.0]` -- **required**, the version **from** which to migrate users
 * `toVersion [1.0.1]` -- **required**, the version **to** which to migrate users
-* `percent [100%]` -- _optional_, percent of users to migrateDefault is `100%`
+* `percent [100%]` -- _optional_, percent of users to migrate.
+Default is `100%`

 ```bash